gradle/gradle/design-docs/incremental-build.md

     - The registry is going to be an internal concept and is not going to be exposed via a public API.
     - The registry needs to be instantiated by Gradle's global service registry.
     - When a build is executed, the registry is contacted and provides all registered strategies.
-    - If a strategy indicates that clean up is needed then delete all registered outputs.
+    - If any of the strategies indicate that a clean up is needed then delete all registered outputs.

 <!-- -->